Five battle-tested prompt patterns for Codex that produce small, reviewable diffs instead of sprawling rewrites.

 End-of-lesson check

-What is the core idea behind "Codex Prompt Patterns That Actually Work"?
+What is the main idea of "Codex Prompt Patterns That Actually Work"?

 Five battle-tested prompt patterns for Codex that produce small, reviewable diffs instead of sprawling rewrites.

-Which term best describes a foundational idea in "Codex Prompt Patterns That Actually Work"?
+Which concept is most central to "Codex Prompt Patterns That Actually Work"?

 constraint prompt